-- Revised lumber capacities have changed the span lengths for floor joists, ceiling joists, and rafters in the prescriptive tables of the IRC.
+- Revised lumber capacities have changed the span lengths for floor joists, ceiling joists, and rafters in the IRC’s prescriptive tables.

-- New sections and tables provide prescriptive methods for posts, beams, joists, and connections in deck construction.
+- New sections and tables provide prescriptive methods for posts, beams, joists, and deck construction connections.

 - The girder and header span tables of Chapter 5 have been moved into Chapter 6.
 Multi-ply and single header tables are combined.
 A new section describing rim board headers is added.

-If you readily answer eight or more of these practice questions correctly, congratulations, you are in pretty good shape.
+- If you answer sixteen or more of these free ICC B1 practice questions correctly, you are in good shape.

-However, if you miss three or more questions, you are in danger of failing your ICC B1 Residential Building Inspector Exam.
+- However, if you miss five or more questions, get this course, you are in danger of failing your ICC B1 test.

 The work for which a permit is issued must be begun and finished within _____ of the permit being issued.